Junior React Native Developer Interview Questions and Answers

 18. What is AsyncStorage and how do you use it?

-Answer: AsyncStorage is a simple, asynchronous key-value storage system for React Native.
+Answer: AsyncStorage is an asynchronous key-value store for small, non-sensitive data.

 Rarity: Very Common Difficulty: Easy